 RxNorm Terms of Service

-The National Library of Medicine (NLM) creates the RxNorm normalized names and codes (e.g. RXCUI) and is in the public domain as it is created by the U.S. government.
+The RxNorm terminology normalized names and codes (e.g. RXCUI) within the RxNorm dataset is created by the National Library of Medicine (NLM) and is in the public domain as it is created by the U.S. government.
 Public domain information may be freely distributed and copied within and outside the U.S., but it is requested that in any subsequent use, NLM be given appropriate acknowledgement.

-RxNorm also includes proprietary data from various terminology providers, each with a specific Source Restriction Level (SRL) category.
+The full RxNorm dataset includes proprietary data from various terminology providers, each with a specific Source Restriction Level (SRL) category.
 Section 12 of the Unified Medical Language System (UMLS) license agreement describes the categories and specific restrictions on how a terminology can be used.

 RXNORM SPECIFIC TERMS